jseguillon/acli/README.md

 alias fix='eval $(acli --script fixCmd "$(fc -nl -1)" $?)'
 howto() { h="$@"; eval $(acli --script howCmd "$h") ; }
 ```

+## Usage

+Use `acli` for discussions or complex task solving.
+Examples:
+* `acli "Can GPT help me for daily command line tasks?"`
+* `acli "[Complex description of feature request for bash/javascript/python/etc...]"`

+Use `howto` function for quick one liner answers and interactive mode.
+Examples:
+* `howto openssl test SSL expiracy of github.com`
+* `howto "find all files more than 30Mb"`

+Use `fix` for quick fixing typos.
+Examples:
+* [Run typo command like 'rrm', 'lls', 'cd..', etc..]
+* Then type `fix` and get fixed command ready to run

 ### Flags